tskisner/desibuild/README.md

 Where "prefix" is obviously what you specified with the "-p" option to desi_setup.
 All DESI software is now ready to use.

+### Install a Single Package

+Imagine you have already installed all the packages you want, but now want to install an alternate version (like master) of a single package.
+This is just a convenience.
+Obviously you could just unload the module for the package you are testing, and then manually prepend to PATH and PYTHONPATH, etc.
+However, you can also use desi_setup in "single package mode".
+First load your previous module stack to make sure any dependencies are loaded:

+    $>  module load desi

+Now go install a different version of one package:

+    $>  ../desi_setup \
+        -p <prefix> \
+        -s <path/to/git/clone/desiblat>

+In this example, we give the path to a clone of "desiblat" with the "-s" option.
+This will infer the package name from the path (desiblat in this case).
+It will then install the package to the prefix as usual.
+It will **NOT** create a new desi module file, and will not create a new module version file.
+You will have to manually swap/load this module file in order to use it.

 ### Set Default Versions